-- RIS sections 3.1, 3.2, 3.3 and 4.3

-- See also: 7.3.5, Plant species

-- See also: 7.3.7, Animal species

-- 89. In describing species occurrence within Ramsar Sites in the Ramsar Information Sheet (especially in RIS sections 3.1, 3.2, 3.3 and 4.3), please use the international taxonomic standards adopted by the Convention on International Trade in Endangered Species (CITES) for all species other than waterbirds.
-The most recent reference source is at CITES Resolution 12.11 (Rev. COP15) (www.cites.org/eng/res/12/12-11R15.php) and this is revised following each CITES COP.

-- 90. For waterbirds, please use Wetland International's Waterbird Population Estimates as the definitive source of information on populations and species taxonomy (see also sections 6.1.5 and 6.1.6 below).
+- See also: Section 7.3.5, Plant species - See also: Section 7.3.7, Animal species - 89.
+In describing species occurrence within Ramsar Sites in the Ramsar Information Sheet (especially in RIS fields 12, 17 and 18), please use the international taxonomic standards adopted by the Convention on International Trade in Endangered Species (CITES) for all species other than waterbirds.
+The most recent reference source is at CITES Resolution 12.11 (Rev. COP15) (www.cites.org/eng/res/12/12-11R15.php) and this is revised following each CITES COP. - 90.
+For waterbirds, please use Wetland International's Waterbird Population Estimates as the definitive source of information on populations and species taxonomy (see also sections 6.1.5 and 6.1.6 below).
 (Note that there are only a few differences between the nomenclatures adopted by Waterbird Population Estimates and CITES).
-The most recent reference source is Waterbird Population Estimates, 4th edition (http://tinyurl.com/3nynbpd).
+The most recent reference source is Waterbird Population Estimates, 5th edition, available in the Waterbird Populations Portal.6